Related provisions for INSPRU 7.1.45

 2This section sets out in greater detail the approach to be taken by a firm when carrying out the assessment of capital described in the preceding paragraph.
 This is the assessment referred to as an individual capital assessment.
 3GENPRU 1.2.42 R is a general requirement for a firm to carry out stress tests and scenario analyses taking into account an appropriate range of adverse circumstances and events relevant to the firm's business and risk profile and to estimate the financial

-Based upon this information and other information available to it, the FSA will consider whether the capital resources requirement applicable to the firm is appropriate.
-Where relevant, the firm'sECR will be a key input to the FSA's assessment of the adequacy of the firm'scapital resources.
-For firms carrying on general insurance business, the ECR is calculated in accordance with INSPRU 1.1.72C R. For realistic basis life firms, the ECR forms part of the CRR and is calculated
+Based upon this information and other information available to it, the appropriate regulator will consider whether the capital resources requirement applicable to the firm is appropriate.
+Where relevant, the firm'sECR will be a key input to the appropriate regulator's assessment of the adequacy of the firm'scapital resources.
+For firms carrying on general insurance business, the ECR is calculated in accordance with INSPRU 1.1.72C R.5

 Firms that are required to calculate an ECR may wish to note that the ECR as calculated is based upon the assumptions that a firm's business is well diversified, well managed with assets matching its liabilities and good controls, and stable with no large, unusual, or high risk transactions.
 Firms may find it helpful to assess the extent to which their actual business differs from these assumptions and therefore what adjustments it might be reasonable to make to the CRR or ECR